midorikawaguti/Heart_Failure_Prediction_Team_0/README.md

 ### _Observations:_

-#### Demographic Trends
+### Demographic Trends
+ **`Age`**
 - Older groups have more probability of heart disease.
 There is a 20% increase in the likelihood of heart disease when comparing individuals aged 50-59 to those in the 60-69 age group.
 - People in the 20-29 age group are less likely to have HeartDisease.
 In the analyzed data set, there was no record of a patient with heart disease in this age group.

+**`Gender`**
-- The proportion of women (22%) who develop heart disease are lower than men (56%)
+- The proportion of women (22%) who develop heart disease are lower than men (56%).

-#### Clinical
+### Clinical

+**`Cholesterol Levels`**
 - Cholesterol levels are higher in individuals with heart disease aged 20-59, with similar averages across these groups.
-However, in the 60-79 age group, cholesterol is not a strong predictor, as those with heart disease have lower average cholesterol than those without.
+- In the 60-79 age group, cholesterol is not a strong predictor, as those with heart disease have lower average cholesterol than those without.
 This suggests other factors may play a larger role in heart disease risk for older adults, such as age-related metabolic changes or the impact of cholesterol-lowering treatments.

+**`Fasting Blood Sugar (FastingBS)`**
+- Elevated fasting blood sugar levels (above 120 mg/dL) increase the likelihood of developing heart disease.
+- In the data, high FastingBS levels are associated with a 65.6% probability of heart disease, while low levels correspond to a 44.1% probability.
+- Although there is a difference in these probabilities, the fact that they are relatively close suggests that FastingBS alone may not be a strong predictor of heart disease risk.

+**`Maximun Heart Rate (MaxHR)`**
-- The average maxHR (Maximun Heart Rate) decreases across group ages.
-Additionally, higher MaxHR is associated with lower likelihood of heart disease risk, decreasing with age.
+- The average maxHR decreases across group ages.
+-  Higher MaxHR is associated with lower likelihood of heart disease, decreasing with age.

-- Oldpeak values greater than 0.9 are common in heart disease cases, while non-disease cases tend to have values ≤ 0.8
+**`Chest Pain`**
 - 74% of people who have heart disease had asymptomatic chest pain (ASY), which means that routine check-ups are important for those with other risk factors.

+**`ST Slope`**
-- Most cases with Flat and Down ST_Slope are linked to heart disease, while only 12.9% of individuals with an Up ST_Slope have heart disease.
+- Most cases with Flat and Down ST_Slope are linked to heart disease (approximately 75% of the cases), while only 12.9% of individuals with an Up ST_Slope reported heart disease.
-- Elevated fasting blood sugar (FastingBS) levels increase the likelihood of developing heart disease.
-In the data, high FastingBS levels are associated with a 65.6% probability of heart disease, while low levels correspond to a 44.1% probability.
-Although there is a difference in these probabilities, the fact that they are relatively close suggests that FastingBS alone may not be a strong predictor of heart disease risk.
-Combining FastingBS with other factors could provide a better assessment of heart disease risk.

-#### Exercise related
+### Exercise related

+**`Exercise Induced Angina`**
 - Most individuals who experience angina during exercise  - 82.6% (Exercise Angina = 'Y') were diagnosed with heart disease.
 And vice versa, most people whithout angina during exercise are less likely to have it (25.9%).

+**`Oldpeak (ST Depression)`**
+- Oldpeak values greater than 0.9 are common in heart disease cases, while non-disease cases tend to have values ≤ 0.8.
+- The higher the Oldpeak, the greater the likelihood of heart disease, with this trend becoming more pronounced as age increases.

 ---

 #### While these initial insights reveal associations, they do not explain the relationships between features.
-To better understand how variables interact, we examine correlations.
+To better understand how some variables interact, we examine correlations.

 ### 2. **Correlation Heatmap**